 7 Ways to Control Your Risk for Heart Disease

-The American Heart Association recommends that adults get at least 30 minutes of moderate physical activity each day (walking fast, biking, jogging), 5 days a week.
-If you commit to an active lifestyle you will feel healthier while also lowering your risks for heart disease, stroke and diabetes.
-If you don’t currently exercise, start simple – just walk.
-Walk fast enough to increase your heart rate.
-In the beginning, don’t stop trying each day.
-Your endurance will improve and something is always better than nothing!
+If you commit to an active lifestyle you will feel healthier, while also lowering your risk for heart disease, stroke and diabetes.
+If you do not currently exercise, you can start simple by briskly walking to increase your heart rate.
+When it comes to exercise, something is always better than nothing!

 Healthy food is the fuel for our bodies.
 Be sure to load your plate with vegetables, fruit, low-fat dairy, whole grains and lean meats.
-Start by making small changes over time, and take them one at a time.
+Start by making small changes over time, focusing on only one specific change at a given time.
 By not rushing to overhaul your diet, the changes are more likely to stick and become part of your lifestyle.

 If you have too much fat, especially around your mid-section, you are at a higher risk for health problems such as high blood pressure, high cholesterol and diabetes.
 You can reduce your risk of these health conditions by maintaining a healthy weight with diet and exercise.
-Just losing five to ten pounds can create a dramatic difference with your overall health.
-You can lose weight by eating healthier and/or starting an exercise routine.
+Just losing five to ten pounds can create a dramatic difference in your overall health.

 When we eat, most of the food we consume is turned into glucose (blood sugar) that our bodies use as energy.
-If you are fasting your blood sugar level should be at or below 100, which indicates you are in the healthy range.
-If not your test results may indicate pre-diabetes or diabetes.
-To lower your blood sugar levels reduce your consumption of foods high in sugar, such as sweetened cereals, yogurts and desserts, white breads and pastas as well as sugary drinks including soda and sweetened juices.
+If you are fasting, your blood sugar level should be at or below 100, which indicates you are in the healthy range.
+If not, your test results may indicate pre-diabetes or diabetes.
+To lower your blood sugar levels, you can reduce your consumption of foods high in sugar, such as sweetened cereals, yogurts and desserts, white breads and pastas as well as sugary drinks including soda and sweetened juices.